Receiver Detection Characteristics

 rocpfa(Pfa,SignalType="Swerling1")

-Use rocpfa to study the effect of SNR on detection probability for a detector using incoherent integration with a false alarm probability of 1e-4.
-Assume that the target has an incoherent RCS and that you integrate over 5 pulses.
+Using rocpfa, study the effect of SNR on the probability of detection for a detector using incoherent integration with a false positive probability of 1e-4.
+Let's assume that the target has a non-oscillating RCS and that you integrate in 5 pulses.

 Pd,SNR = rocpfa(1e-4,"Pd&SNR",